Journal for the Evangelical Study of the Old Testament

 Submission are to include an abstract of 100-200 words, along with 4-5 key words.

-Authors should email their double-spaced manuscripts in both a .pdf and Word .doc format to Rusty Osborne at firstname.lastname@example.org.
+Authors should email their double-spaced manuscripts in both a .pdf and Word .doc format to Russell Meek at firstname.lastname@example.org.
 The manuscript should not include the author's name anywhere on the manuscript.

-Submissions that do not adhere to these guideline will be returned to the author for revision.
+Submissions that do not adhere to these guidelines will be returned to the author for revision.

-Submission guidelines for JESOT book reviews may be downloaded here.
-If you are interested in reviewing a book for JESOT, contact associate editor Rus Meek at email@example.com.
+If you are interested in reviewing a book for JESOT, email Book Reviews Editor Andrew King at email@example.com.